angelospanag/my-personal-site/README.md

 ## Favourite languages/tools for software development?

 Mainly Go and Python for backend development and React/TypeScript for frontend development.
-This blog is [using Next.js](https://github.com/angelospanag/my-personal-site) with a [starter blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog) and [Vercel](https://vercel.com/) for automating its deployment.
+This blog is [using Next.js with Bun](https://github.com/angelospanag/my-personal-site), based on an [existing starter blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog) that I’ve customized, and [Vercel](https://vercel.com/) for automating its deployment.

 ## Other interests?